rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 A conducting wire loop is placed in the magnetic field of a solenoid as shown.
 Treat the magnetic field of the solenoid as the external magnetic field.
 Several representitive magnetic field lines are shown.

-Determine if an induced magnetic field will appear and if so, its direction.
+For the following cased, determine if an induced magnetic field will appear and if so, its direction.
+Then determine the direction of induced current, if any, in the wire loop.

 1. The loop is stationary.

    \ifsolutions
-      {\bf Answer}: No flux change, so no induced magnetic field.
+   {\bf Answer}: a.
+No flux change, so no induced magnetic field. b.
+No current.
    \else
+   a.
+Direction of induced magnetic field:

+   b.
+Direction of current in loop:

    \fi

 2. The loop is moving to the right.

    \ifsolutions
-      {\bf Answer}: As the loop moves to the right, the magnetic field is larger (field lines are more closely spaced).
-To keep the flux the same, an induced magnetic field pointing to the left will appear.
+   {\bf Answer}: As the loop moves to the right, the magnetic field is larger (field lines are more closely spaced). a.
+To keep the flux the same, an induced magnetic field pointing to the left is needed. b.
+The current in the loop will such that the current on the white part of the ring is upwards.
    \else
+   a.
+Direction of induced magnetic field:

+   b.
+Direction of current in loop:
    \fi

 3. The loop is moving to the left.

    \ifsolutions
-      {\bf Answer}: As the loop moves to the left, the magnetic field is smaller (field lines are less closely spaced).
-To keep the flux the same, an induced magnetic field pointing to the right will appear in the cross section of the loop.
+   {\bf Answer}: As the loop moves to the left, the magnetic field is smaller (field lines are less closely spaced). a.
+To keep the flux the same, an induced magnetic field pointing to the right will appear in the cross section of the loop. b.
+The current in the loop will such that the current on the white part of the ring is downwards.
    \else
-      \fi

-2. For each case in your answer to question 1. where there is an induced magnetic field, find the direction of the current in the loop.

-      \ifsolutions
-      {\bf Answer}: Moving to the right: counter--clockwise when viewed from a point to the the left of the loop.

-      Moving to the left: clockwise when viewed from a point to the the left of the loop.
-      \else
+   a.
+Direction of induced magnetic field:

+   b.
+Direction of current in loop:
    \fi

 ###